simonask/werk/README.md

 - [ ] Specialized alternative to TOML, with less verbose expressions?
 This is complicated because we would also want an LSP implementation for IDE support.
 - [ ] IDE integration to run individual tasks.
+- [ ] WASM host support for the runner.